corning-incorporated/citam/README.md

 $npm --version       # should be 6 or above
 ```

-If all pre-requisites are satisfied, download the source code as follow:
+If all pre-requisites are satisfied, download the source code as follows:

 ```
 $git clone https://github.com/corning-incorporated/citam.git